Superstition and Supernatural Diseases

-Human beings have always sought to understand and explain the occurrence of disease and death.
+Human beings have always sought to understand the supernatural and explain the occurrence of disease and death through superstition.

 South Africa’s traditional healers believe that supernatural origins are often the chief cause of disease and have much power over the sick person.
 Three chief dark powerful creatures are Impaka the cat, Incanti the chameleon and Inqolobane the snake.

 Though science has discovered the causes of many diseases, superstition causes questions to remain.
 Three chief supernatural creatures are Impaka the cat, Incanti the chameleon and Inqolobane the snake.